Search

 • MIT Face Dataset (CBCL Face Database).
 The MIT-CBCL face recognition database contains a training set (2’429 faces, 4’548 non-faces) and a test set (472 faces, 23’573 non-faces).

 • Face Detection Data Set and Benchmark (FDDB).
 The dataset contains 5171 faces annotated in 2845 images with a wide range of difficulties, such as occlusions, difficult poses, and low image resolutions.
-These images are used to train with large appearance changes, heavy occlusions, and severe blur degradations that are prevalent in detecting a face in unconstrained real-life scenarios.
+Thereafter, these images are used to train with large appearance changes, heavy occlusions, and severe blur degradations that are prevalent in detecting a face in unconstrained real-life scenarios.

 • CMU Multi-PIE Database (PIE).
 The CMU Multi-PIE Face Database contains 41’368 images of 68 people, each person under 13 different poses, 43 different illumination conditions, and 4 different expressions.